Brain-tanning Deer Hides for Leather

-The Chumash Science Through Time blog features guest blogs from Indigenous writers talk about Indigenous Science.
+The Chumash Science Through Time blog features guest blogs from Indigenous writers.
 The following essay from Michelle and Kim Perez explores Chumash ecological knowledge in the context of broader conversations about Traditional Ecological Knowledge.
-Before we begin this article, we ask for forgiveness from our elders and relatives with more knowledge…
+Before we begin this article, we ask for forgiveness from our elders and relatives with more knowledge and experience than us.…

 Ceremony’s role in transmitting traditional knowledge: The Case of `Alchuklash